 How can I get rid of flies?

 Remove breeding areas, keep your home clean, and place fly traps around the areas flies are breeding.
 The best thing you can do is maintain a clean environment.
 That will remedy most fly infestations.
-If you continue to have a fly infestation problem you should contact one of our exterminators.
+If you continue to have a fly infestation problem you should contact one of our local fly control exterminators.
 We can show you where the breeding is occurring, identify what a how you should clean the areas, and help you create a plan to keep flies from coming back again.